AbtinMogharabin/MakeMe-BNN/README.md

 1. **[StreetHazards [9]](https://github.com/hendrycks/anomaly-seg)**:
    - **Description**: This dataset is a part of the larger BDD100K dataset, explicitly designed for benchmarking anomaly detection in the context of street scenes for 13 classes.
 The classes represent various street elements.
 In total, there are 5,125 training images and 1,500 test images of around 512x256 pixels.
 The test set also contains an additional 250 out-of-distribution classes.
    - **Usage**: This dataset is designed for semantic segmentation tasks.
 The paper employed DeepLabv3+ with a ResNet-50 encoder as a backbone, as introduced by Chen et al. [4].
-   - **Results**: In semantic segmentation tasks, ABNN achieved a mean IoU of 53.82% and was able to improve OOD detection, reducing FPR95 to 32.02%.
+   - **Results**: In semantic segmentation tasks, ABNN achieved a small improvement in AUC compared to other models.

 <div align="center">
     <img src="Images/StreetHazards.png" alt="StreetHazards" width="500" height="390">